 The BIRCH (Balanced Iterative Reducing and Clustering using Hierarchies) is a hierarchical clustering algorithm.
 It provides a memory-efficient clustering method for large datasets.
-In this method clustering is performed without scanning all points in a dataset.
-The BIRCH algorithm creates Clustering Features (CF) Tree for a given dataset and CF contains the number of sub-clusters that holds only a necessary part of the data.
+BIRCH constructs a Clustering Features (CF) Tree to represent the data in a compact manner.
+Each CF node contains information about sub-clusters, enabling the algorithm to process only necessary parts of the data.

 - Preparing data.